OreosLab/VIP/README.md

-# 📌 Suspension of updates
+# 📌 As I no longer use V2P to run JD, any subsequent V2P updates will be left to chance.

 # Statement